dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

-I have applied my code to the facemap code.
-My robots face was made up of very basic geometry and so when mapping the face to pictures of real people a lot of the detail is simplified.
-I felt that the face was too simple and so I decided to explore adding the 3d effect of the robot face like I had in ps1.
+Using the sliders I have refined the control of the 3D effect on the face.
+The sliders provide control for the left and right side of the face spereately to more accurately protary the faces.
+I have updated the data for all 100 faces, giving each a more unique face.